THE ARTIST SUSAN R. SCHLEPP

 Giving Back

 Susan has volunteered at Seattle's Union Gospel Mission Art Therapy program for the unsheltered and curated the pop-up art show at the monthly Pioneer Square Art Walk.
 She has led art classes with youth at the Denny Detention Center and witnessed the power of art to positively transform states of mind.
 She occasionally teaches workshops and loves to encourage people to unlock their inner artist and reap the many benefits.
+Susan has been donating original artwork to fundraising events to support non-profit organizations raising nearly $10,000 for worthy causes.

 Influences